 Oral history presentations (25%)

-I will assign pairs of students to read chapters of Fred Pelka’s book What We Have Done.
-You will read chapters from the first 12 chapters and then present the oral history stories from several disabled individuals to the class.
+Students will select a chapter from of Fred Pelka’s book What We Have Done.
+You will read 1 chapters from the first 12 chapters and then present the oral history stories from that chapter to the class.
 This book is available as an e-book from Cook Library: http://proxy-tu.researchport.umd.edu/login?url=https://ebookcentral.proquest.com/lib/towson/reader.action?docID=4533110&ppg=1

 |Chapter 1 Childhood||p.
 30|

 |Chapter 2 Institutions Part 1||p.
 48|

 |Chapter 6 Discrimination Part 2 and Early Advocacy||p.
 113|

 |Chapter 7 The Parents Movement||p.
 131|